Pecners/academic-kickstart/content/post/r_for_nonprofits/getting_set_up/index.markdown

 1. Successfully download R and RStudio.
 1. Get started down an effective learning path.
-1. Get started writing reports with RMarkdown.
-1. Implement a version control workflow with Git.

 For the more experienced useR, these will be pretty basic recommendations.
 For those totally new to R and those who have just started to get their feet wet, I hope this post will speed up the learning and implementation process while helping to avoid some pitfalls that tripped me up when I was just getting started.